Application is currently: OPEN

-A paid, 10-week summer internship opportunity in southwest Washington State for undergraduate students in any field of study with an interest in coastal and marine sciences.
+A paid, 10-week summer internship opportunity in coastal Washington state for undergraduate students in any field of study with an interest in coastal and marine sciences.

-The Sea Grant Community-Engaged Internship for Undergraduate Students (CEI) aims to broaden participation in coastal, ocean, and marine sciences by providing training and mentorship to early-stage university and community college students from under-resourced, underrepresented, and Indigenous and tribal populations.
-The goal of this paid internship program is to provide training and mentorship to the next generation of scientists, decision-makers, and citizens.
+The Sea Grant Community Engaged Internship (CEI) for Undergraduate Students aims to broaden participation in coastal, ocean, and marine sciences by providing training and mentorship to early-stage university and community college students.
+The goal of this paid internship program is to provide training and mentorship to the next generation of scientists, decision-makers and citizens.
+CEI students engage in place-based research, extension, education, and/or communication that respects and integrates local knowledge systems.
+Learn more about the overall CEI program here

-Program goals are to recruit, retain and engage diverse students in place-based research, extension, education, and/or communication that respects and integrates local knowledge systems.
-We also hope to encourage students to seek careers in marine and coastal professions, and to consider going on to graduate school.
-The Washington Sea Grant Community-Engaged Intern will be part of a national cohort of students.
+The Washington Sea Grant (WSG) Community Engaged Intern will be part of a national cohort of students.
 In addition to working on the ground in Washington, the intern will also engage with other interns across the country through:

 • Participation in all CEI professional development and training opportunities